oussamajomaa/location/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## ADD ToastrModule

+npm install ngx-toastr
+npm install @angular/animations --save

+in app.module.ts:
+import { ToastrModule } from 'ngx-toastr';

+and in our imports array, enter:
+ToastrModule.forRoot(),

+In angular.json:
+"styles": [
+   "src/styles.css",
+   "node_modules/ngx-toastr/toastr.css"
+]

+or in style.css
+@import "../node_modules/ngx-toastr/toastr.css";

+Finally, before we can use ngx-toastr in any component in our Angular application, we need to run: import { ToastrService } from ‘ngx-toastr’;

+It is time for us to inject ToastrService into the respective component.ts constructor by running: